Kaya F.C.–Iloilo: AFC Champions League debut

-On 23 June 2021, Kaya defeated Chinese side, Shanghai Port 1–0 in the 2021 AFC Champions League play-off round where Audie Menzi scored in the 17th minute to send Kaya to the AFC Champions League group stage for the first time but were winless in the group stage where they were placed in Group F with Korean giants, Ulsan Hyundai, Thailand 2020–21 league champions, BG Pathum United and Vietnam 2020 league champions, Viettel.
-Nonetheless, Marwin Angeles became the first player from a Filipino club to score in the AFC Champions League.

-On 20 June 2024, AFC confirmed that Kaya will participate in the inaugural 2024–25 AFC Champions League Two tournament and will also compete in the recently revived 2024–25 ASEAN Club Championship region tournament.
-Kaya were then drawn in a group alongside Vietnamese club Công An Hà Nội, Singaporean club Lion City Sailors, Malaysian club Kuala Lumpur City, Thailand club Buriram United and Indonesian club Borneo Samarinda.

-On 28 November 2024, during an AFC Champions League Two match, Kaya made history after drawing 1–1 at home against J1 League club Sanfrecce Hiroshima, ending the Japanese club's four game winning streak in the group stage.
+On 23 June 2021, Kaya defeated Chinese side Shanghai Port 1–0 in the 2021 AFC Champions League play-off round where Audie Menzi scored to send Kaya to the AFC Champions League group stage for the first time.
+They were placed in the group F with Korean giants Ulsan Hyundai, Thai champions BG Pathum United and Vietnamese champions Viettel.
+Despite ending winless, Marwin Angeles became the first player from a Filipino club to score in the AFC Champions League.
+On 20 June 2024, AFC confirmed that Kaya will participate in the inaugural 2024–25 AFC Champions League Two tournament, and also in the revived 2024–25 ASEAN Club Championship.
+Kaya were then drawn in a group alongside Vietnamese Công An Hà Nội, Singaporean Lion City Sailors, Malaysian Kuala Lumpur City, Thai Buriram United and Indonesian Borneo Samarinda.
+On 28 November 2024, during an AFC Champions League Two match, Kaya made history after drawing 1–1 at home against the J1 League club Sanfrecce Hiroshima, ending the Japanese club's four game winning streak in the group stage.
 Shuto Komaki scored in the 18th minute for the team.

 Stadium

 Kaya moved its home venue to the Iloilo Sports Complex in 2018.

-The football stadium of the Iloilo Sports Complex in Iloilo City is Kaya–Iloilo's designated home venue for the Philippines Football League since 2018.
+The football stadium of the Iloilo Sports Complex in Iloilo City is Kayas designated home venue for the Philippines Football League since 2018.
 By 2022, the club has been considering the Campo Alcantara Football Stadium in Pavia in Iloilo province.
 The stadium was under construction as early as 2020.

 When the club was briefly known as the Kaya–Makati, it played its home matches at the football stadium of the University of Makati in what was then part of the city of Makati for the inaugural 2017 PFL season.